For a Medical Administrator / Medical Superintendent Emigrating to Australia

 Ensuring Medical Administrator / Medical Superintendents Are In High Demand

-Curently, Medical Administrator / Medical Superintendents are on the Regional skills shortage list.
-Being on the Regional list means a Medical Administrator / Medical Superintendent may qualify for the following visa streams:
+Curently, Medical Administrator / Medical Superintendents are on the Regional list.
+Being on this list means a Medical Administrator / Medical Superintendent may qualify for one of the following visa streams:

 Skills and Experience Required To Be a Medical Administrator / Medical Superintendent

-Before a Medical Administrator / Medical Superintendent can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Medical Administrator / Medical Superintendents invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Medical Administrator / Medical Superintendent, their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title a Medical Administrator / Medical Superintendent:

 The profession “a Medical Administrator / Medical Superintendent” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Medical Administrator” and is uniquely identified by the code 134211.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for a Medical Administrator / Medical Superintendent:

-For a Medical Administrator / Medical Superintendent to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For a Medical Administrator / Medical Superintendent to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: